Eka38b/Information_dynamics/README.md

 ## Reproducibility

-All results in `./Data/` directory can be reproduced by running the following commands.
+The results in the `./Data/` directory are reproducible using the following commands.

 ---